 “I bet you would if Calette was there,” Barris said.
 “Or Cael.”

 “Only if he took off that stupid mask.”
 He flapped his hands at them.
 “Just go.
 Have fun.
 Dance your boots bald.
-I will find something to eat.”
+I’ll find something to eat.”

 He wasn’t sure how long he’d been dancing when he first became aware of the girl next to him.
 She was wearing a fluttery green dress and a mask shaped like a butterfly, covered with beads that shimmered in the color-changing lights.
 She was making an effort, he realized, to stand beside him, again and again.
 Often enough that her hand began to feel almost familiar in his own, a sensation that, even damp with sweat from dancing, was not unpleasant.
 He found himself looking for her when the dance took her away from his side, a whirl of green across the floor, and when their hands touched again, he smiled.